gicentre/elm-vega/docs/walkthrough/README.md

     ]
 ```

-The bar encoding is as it was previously, but this time instead of passing it directly to `toVegaLite` we store it in its own specification object with `asSepc`.
+The bar encoding is as it was previously, but this time instead of passing it directly to `toVegaLite` we store it in its own specification object with `asSpec`.
 We add a similar average line specification but only need to encode the y-position as we wish to span the entire chart space with the `rule` mark.
 The two specifications are combined as layers with the `layer` function which we add to the list of specifications passed to `toVegaLite` in place of the original bar specification.
 Note also how we can extract the encoding common to both (as `precipEnc`) so the y position encoding only needs to be specified once.